 Fire Prevention Office

-The Fire Prevention Office is located at:
+The Fire Prevention Office is located on the first floor of the Center Fire Station.

 Permitting hours are Monday through Friday from 7 to 10 am, excluding Holidays.